 CVMA Policy on Declawing of Domestic Cats

-The decision to declaw a cat should be made by the owner in consultation with their veterinarian.
-The veterinarian has an obligation to educate clients on alternatives to the declaw procedure as well as potential surgical complications.
+The decision to declaw a cat should be made by the owner(s) in consultation with their veterinarian on a case-by-case basis and only for a medical reason or when scratching presents a health risk to the owner(s).

 © 2022 California Veterinary Medical Association